Draft Council of Europe convention on the protection of the environment through criminal law

 internes” with the words “droit

-interne”, as in the rest of the draft Convention.
+interne”, as in the rest of the draft convention.

 12. Finally, the Assembly asks the Committee of Ministers that